WoytekMig/currency-converter-with-react/README.md

 ![show](public/currency-converter-react-v3.gif)

-Just like last time, the target was to rewrite code by using react.js :) In the next step, I added a date and hour, by using useEffect and setInterval :) Then my code was improve by adding style-components.
+Just like last time, the target was to rewrite code by using react.js :) In the next step, I added a date and hour, by using useEffect and setInterval :) Then my code was improve by adding style-components(and GlobalStyle).
 Recently, I created my first hook - useCurrentDate ;)

 # Getting Started with Create React App